ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 <br>

+#### 3.4.3.
+Page Node
-- <b>Page Node</b> - This is the default page node in Forgerock IAM used to capture user credentials.
+This is the default page node in Forgerock IAM used to capture user credentials.
 This node is a generic one and does not need to be customized for specific legacy IAM vendor implementations.

 <br>

+#### 3.4.4.
+Legacy-ORA-Create FR User
-- <b>Legacy-ORA-Create FR User</b> - Custom node provided in the SSO toolkit.
+Custom node provided in the SSO toolkit.
 Provisions the user in Forgerock IAM by calling the default Forgerock IDM managed object API.
 This node is a generic one and does not need to be customized for specific legacy IAM vendor implementations.
 The nodes uses the following shared state attributes:

 ```
 Node Class: /src/main/java/org/forgerock/openam/auth/node/LegacyORACreateForgeRockUser.java